mozilla/releases-comm-central/taskcluster/docs/kinds.rst

 Parameters
 ..........

-There are some task parameters specific to this job kind.
+There are some task parameters specific to this task kind.

 - locale-list:
   Points to either `shipped-locales` or `all-locales`.
 This file is used to